raxit00701/JPetStore-Selenium-TestNG-Framework/README.md

 📖 Overview

-A robust, industry-ready automation testing framework built on Selenium + Java + TestNG, designed to validate critical flows of the JPetStore demo application
+A robust, industry-ready automation testing framework built on Selenium + Java + TestNG, designed to validate critical flows of the JPetStore demo website
 .This framework is data-driven, supports cross-browser parallel execution, integrates dynamic Allure reporting with videos, screenshots, logs, and provides a scalable Page Object Factory design for maintainable test automation.

 Key highlights: